JBClark117/Data_Projects_TripleTen/PowerBI_Shopify_Analysis/README.md

+The file is too large to upload to github, so it can be found [here](https://drive.google.com/file/d/1zYbjBbvX9hgIerII0qV3vwFOTHtz88Cx/view?usp=sharing).

 The purpose of this project was to familiarize myself with PowerBI by analyzing data from Shopify apps.

 The PowerBI file contains three pages: